-There are many websites that have auroral forecast for different regions and they can predict the magnitude of the aurora with reasonable accuracy for up to an hour in advance.
+There are many websites that have auroral forecasts for different regions and they can predict the magnitude of the aurora with reasonable accuracy for up to an hour in advance.
 Some of them have SMS alert services that you can subscribe to, so you get alerted sometime before the activity, so you can be prepared.

 Space Weather Prediction Center – Shows the intensity and location for auroral activity for the time shown and this is based on current solar wind conditions.

 Service Aurora – is for the European region and gives an hourly forecast based on real-time solar wind data and data obtained from a network of magnetometers located worldwide.

 SpaceWeather.com – lets you check the current auroral oval for Europe, USA, New Zealand and Antarctica.

 Use Apps To Track Auroral / Solar Activity:

 Checking on weather forecasts can be a tedious job and you may forget to do so at times and miss those rare opportunities when auroral shows are happening.
 If you are wondering, how else you can keep track of the Kp index or the solar activity, there are apps that help you keep track of the auroral activity for your location and they can predict it about 30 minutes ahead.